Patricia Seteco

-Patricia Mingas Afonso Seteco (born 26 September 1992) is an Angolan football forward who plays in the Turkish Women's Super League for ALG Spor.
+Patrícia Mingas Afonso Seteco (born 26 September 1992) is an Angolan footballer who plays as a forward for Ferroviária.

 Club career

 Seteco is tall.
 She plays in the center-forward position.

 In November 2023, she moved to Turkey, and joined the Gaziantep-based club ALG Spor to play in the Women's Super League.
 In the 2023-24 season, she scored 15 goals in 23 matches.
 In May 2024, her club extended her contract for one more year.

+In January 2026, Seteco joined Ferroviária.

+International career

+Seteco was part of the Angola women's national team at the 2024 COSAFA Women's Championship.